MuGdxy/muda/docs/MainPage.md

 ## What is muda?

-- header-only library right out of the box
+- Header-only library right out of the box
 - Depends only on CUDA and standard libraries
 - Improve readability, maintainability, security, and debugging efficiency of CUDA code.
 - Reduce the difficulty of building CUDA Graphs and increase automation.